bartcant/DAML-Covid19/README.md

         daml build

-        note: if you rebuilding, then deleted first your .daml and daml2js folders
+        note: if you are rebuilding, then deleted first your .daml and daml2js folders
 4. UX code generation:

         daml codegen js -o daml2js .daml/dist/covid19-0.0.1.dar